Registration is now open for Discover Reed, our special fall visit event on October 12-14th!

 All Reedies are encouraged to live on campus during their first year, and an overnight stay with a student host is a great introduction to living at Reed.
 Students will dine in our dining hall, participate in a selection of overnight activities, and learn about the Honor Principle and its role in the Reed community.
 Overnight stays are available Sunday through Friday nights when classes are in session, and are only available to high school seniors.
 In April, overnight stays are restricted to admitted students only.

-Interview (for seniors, second-semester juniors)
+Interview (for high school seniors, second-semester juniors, or transfer students only)

 The Reed interview is an opportunity for an exchange of ideas.
 In a one-on-one conversation with either an admission counselor or a student intern, students can learn more about the institution while the interviewer has the opportunity to learn more about the prospective student.
 Interviews are evaluative (which means they will be included in a student’s application), but casual (which means you can leave the tux at home).
 For frequently asked questions about interviewing, visit this link.